 The bill moves into the House on the heels of last week’s ICE raids that swept up more than 680 people across more than 11 states, including a DACA recipient (even though Trump has not taken specific action to dismantle DACA thus far).
 In Austin, ICE detained between 60-70 people, according to organizers with the Austin nonprofit Grassroots Leadership.
 The enforcement actions prompted hundreds of protesters to take the streets in response.

-According to internal communications obtained by The Intercept, the Trump administration and the Department of Homeland Security are already moving forward with aspects of Trump’s January 25 executive orders aimed at strengthening the nation’s domestic immigration enforcement structures, including calling for construction of new immigration detention centers along the southern border.
+According to internal communications obtained by The Intercept, the Trump administration and the Department of Homeland Security are already moving forward with aspects of Trump’s January 25 executive orders aimed at strengthening the nation’s domestic immigration enforcement structures, including calling for construction of new immigrant jails along the southern border.
 Still, the fate of Trump’s anti-sanctuary executive order is still unclear: San Francisco was the first to file a legal challenge against the order, and more cities are expected to follow suit.

 The Major Cities Chiefs Association, a group of senior law enforcement executives from the nation’s largest cities, has opposed measures that would punish sanctuary jurisdictions financially for failing to comply with federal immigration authorities since at least 2013.
 They also oppose efforts that would deputize state and local law police as immigration authorities.

-In Texas, Travis County Sheriff Sally Yates’ opposition to SB4 is echoed by police chiefs from the state’s largest cities, including Houston, San Antonio and Austin.
+In Texas, Travis County Sheriff Sally Yates’s opposition to SB 4 is echoed by police chiefs from the state’s largest cities, including Houston, San Antonio and Austin.
 They have said that the bill would turn officers in de facto ICE agents, amplifying fear in immigrant communities and making undocumented immigrants less likely to report crimes for fear of deportation.

-The most vulnerable immigrant communities in Texas already live with a fear of the police, especially those who live in the low-income borderland areas of the state such as the Rio Grande Valley.
+The most vulnerable immigrant communities in Texas already live with a fear of the police, especially those who live in the low-income border areas of the state such as the Rio Grande Valley.

 “If [these police agencies] work together to funnel immigrants into the deportation system, then Trump doesn’t need any more of a deportation force because he’s already got it laid out for him,” Torres says.

-Other immigrant organizers like Rolando Almaraz, a volunteer for the ACLU who lives in Brownsville, Texas, told Truthout that even before President Trump’s election, immigrant communities were understandably worried about police contact.
+Other immigrant organizers like Rolando Almaraz, a volunteer for the American Civil Liberties Union who lives in Brownsville, Texas, told Truthout that even before President Trump’s election, immigrant communities were understandably worried about police contact.
 For example, Almaraz notes, in recent months there has been a noticeable uptick in the presence of state Highway Patrol policing the border in his area.

 Almaraz said organizers in his area are planning to hold teach-ins to provide legal advice to help immigrant parents protect their custody rights and property, as well as develop contingency plans in case they are deported.